zkportal/aleo-oracle-docs/docs/sdk/index.md

 The SDKs provide a method for getting an attested unsigned random number.
 It works similarly to the notarization flow but the notarization backend doesn't perform any outgoing HTTP requests.

 The method requires an exclusive upper bound `max` for generating a random number on interval `[0, max)`.
+The max value can be found in the attestation request URL in the attestation response.

 The upper limit corresponds to the maximum value of Leo's `u128` - 340282366920938463463374607431768211456.